kitchen/chezmoi-dotfiles/README.md

+# deprecated

+I've finally decided to learn nix and home-manager so I can manage my dotfiles and even software in a very cross platform way (near I can tell at least)

+As a result, I'm deprecating this repo, it'll probably still get a few changes here and there but most of my changes will be over in my [nixos-home](https://github.com/kitchen/nixos-home) repo going forward, and it should be considered canonical (unless there's something I just missed porting over, which I do keep finding :) )

+# old
 my new dotfiles repo!

 I have been maintaining my dotfiles in git or svn for a very long time.
 I've tried several ways of managing them over the years and such, and the most recent incarnation has been with [chezmoi](https://www.chezmoi.io/), which is what this is.